riz330/Museum-Data-SQL-Project/README.md

 Project Overview:
 The MuseumData_Project contains a database that includes various tables such as museum, artist, work, product_size, museum_hours, and more.
 This project demonstrates SQL queries used for various data retrieval and manipulation tasks, such as joining tables, grouping data, calculating aggregates, and more.
+To retrieve multiple tables from CSV files in Python, you can create a list of the file names, then loop through this list to read each CSV into a separate table.
+By using a dictionary, each file can be read and stored with its respective table name, making the data easily accessible for further processing.
+This approach allows you to handle all the CSV files—like artist, canvas_size, subject, work, museum, museum_hours, and product_hours—and organize them for analysis.
+You can access and manipulate the data using the table names.

 Files and Queries Overview:
 Database Creation: